Office of Postsecondary Education, Department of Education.

 (b) At the end of your project period, you must submit a final performance report, including financial information, as directed by the Secretary.
-If you receive a multi-year award, you must submit an annual performance report that provides the most current performance and financial expenditure information as directed by the Secretary under 34 CFR 75.118 and 34 CFR 648.66.
-If you wish to view the performance report currently required, visit the GAANN program Web site at: http://www2.ed.gov/programs/gaann/performance.html.
-Please be advised that the report is for informational purposes only, and does not reflect the actual reporting instrument that you will use, should you receive a GAANN grant.
-The Secretary may also require more frequent performance reports under 34 CFR 75.720(c).
-For specific requirements on reporting, please go to www.ed.gov/fund/grant/apply/appforms/appforms.html.
+If you receive a multiyear award, you must submit an annual performance report that provides the most current performance and financial expenditure information as directed by the Secretary under 34 CFR 75.118 and 34 CFR 648.66.
+To view the performance report currently required, visit http://www2.ed.gov/programs/gaann/performance.html.
+Please be advised that the posted report requirements are for informational purposes only and do not reflect the actual reporting instrument that you will use should you receive a GAANN grant.
+The Secretary also may require more frequent performance reports under 34 CFR 75.720(c).
+For specific requirements on reporting, please visit www.ed.gov/fund/grant/apply/appforms/appforms.html.

 (c) Grantees will be required to submit a supplement to the Final Performance Report two years after the expiration of their GAANN grant.
 The purpose of this supplement is to identify and report the educational outcome of each GAANN fellow.

-4. Performance Measures: Under the Government Performance and Results Act of 1993 (GPRA), the following measures will be used by the Department in assessing the performance of the GAANN program:
+4. Performance Measures: Under the Government Performance and Results Act of 1993, the following measures will be used by the Department in assessing the performance of the GAANN Program:

 (1) The percentage of GAANN fellows completing the terminal degree in the designated areas of national need.

-(3) The median time to completion of Master's and Doctorate degrees for GAANN students.
+(2) The median time to completion of master's and doctoral degrees for GAANN fellows.

-If funded, you will be required to collect and report data in your project's annual performance report (34 CFR 75.590) on these measures and on steps taken toward improving performance on these outcomes.
-Consequently, applicants are advised to include these outcomes in conceptualizing the design, implementation, and evaluation of their proposed projects.
-Their measurement should be a part of the project evaluation plan, along with measures of your progress on the goals and objectives specific to your project.
+If funded, you will be required to collect and report data in your project's annual performance report (34 CFR 75.590) on those measures and steps taken toward improving performance toward those outcomes.
+Consequently, applicants are advised to include these outcome measures in conceptualizing the design, implementation, and evaluation of their proposed projects.
+These outcome measures should be included in the project evaluation plan, in addition to measures of your progress toward the goals and objectives specific to your project.

 All grantees will be expected to submit an annual performance report documenting their success in addressing these performance measures.